laserbat/tag.sed/README.md

 # Universal computation from repeated substitution

-If you ever tried to code something complex with `sed`, you probably know that it has labels and jumps that you can use to code some pretty interesting things.
+If you ever tried to code something complex with `sed`, you probably know that it has labels and jumps that you can use to do some pretty interesting things.

 For example, you can use